robert-v/Mutate-public/README.md

 # Mutate
 Inline text transformations for Mac (menu bar, via shortcut)

+*Go from this:*

 <img width="655" height="415" alt="image" src="https://github.com/user-attachments/assets/185a7d9a-7c2d-448f-b0e8-f987c45adb12" />

+*to this:*
 ###

 <img width="213" height="64" alt="image" src="https://github.com/user-attachments/assets/01cf54b7-6065-443c-b9f9-d529aaab24c3" />

+*in 3 seconds.*

+## Requirements
 macOS 14+, universal .app in .dmg archive, notarized

 requires: accessibility permissions (to access selected text and to replace it, also accesses clipboard to bypass limitations of certain tools)

+## Features
+- native and lightweight (~1 MB)
+- seamless text replacement without interrupting your worklfow and without switching to a differnt window
+- ability to define your own transformation tools with Javascript (the app comes with a few default tools)
+- register as startup item to be always available
+- define your own shortcut
+- import/export transformations to yaml

 ## Installation